 2. Historic Mosques

-There are many historic mosques and masjids in Selçuk.
-The most popular among these is İsa Bey Mosque built by Aydınoğlu İsa Bey in 1375.
+There are many historic mosques in Selçuk.
+The most popular among these is İsa Bey Mosque, which was built by Aydınoğlu İsa Bey in 1375.
 With two entrances on the western and eastern facades, this historic mosque was used as a caravanserai or travellers’ inn in the 19th century.
 Seljuk tiles were used for interior decoration.
-In addition to this, Ayasuluk Castle Mosque, which takes its name from the old name of Selçuk; Kuba-Kümbet Masjid, a 14th century building which is still open for prayer; Kılıçaslan Mosque; Aydınoğlu Mosque; Alparslan Mosque and Akıncılar Masjid dating from the Anatolian Beyliks period are just a few of Selçuk's impressive historic mosques and masjids.
+There are many more impressive historic mosques in Selçuk, including Ayasuluk Castle Mosque, which takes its name from the old name of Selçuk, Kuba-Kümbet Masjid, a 14th century building which is still open for prayer, Kılıçaslan Mosque, Aydınoğlu Mosque, Alparslan Mosque and Akıncılar Masjid, dating from the Anatolian Beyliks.

 İsa Bey Mosque